ZiadHatab/ziadhatab.github.io/_posts/2023-07-01-multiline-trl-calibration.md

 \label{eq:32}
 $$

-We were able to convert the similarity problem into an eigenvalue problem by choosing a skew-symmetric matrix as the weighting matrix.
-However, we need to determine the optimal values for the entries of this matrix.
-We define the optimality of the weighting matrix as the matrix that minimizes the sensitivity of the eigenvectors.
+Choosing a skew-symmetric $\bs{W}$ converts the similarity problem into an eigenvalue problem.
+The remaining task is to find optimal entries, specifically those that minimize the sensitivity of the eigenvectors.

 According to eigendecomposition perturbation theory [8] (also on [Wikipedia](https://en.wikipedia.org/wiki/Eigenvalue_perturbation)), the sensitivity of the eigenvectors is inversely proportional to the Euclidean distance between the eigenvalues, also known as the eigengap.
 Therefore, to minimize the sensitivity of the eigenvectors, we need to maximize the distance between the eigenvalues.